Hiram House Camp

 • Thrilling Adventures from Archery to Climbing Wall

-• Engaging Days: Monday through Friday, 9 a.m. to 4 p.m.
+• Engaging Days: Monday through Friday, 9 a.m. to 4 p.m, with an optional overnight during the second week of each session.

 Immersive Overnight Camping: